valaxin/castle/src/blog/content.md

 Then on some other machine, you should be able to browse `$host.local/media` using the creds you assigned.
 Media here, Media there. sharing is caring. support the creators worthy of your time.

-Is this useless, unsure, who cares? -later!
+Is this useless? unsure, who cares? -later!